 What is a Ceramic Coating?

-In essence a ceramic coating is a form of paint protection for just about any vehicle including cars, trucks, motorcycles, and boats used to protect the paint from the harsh elements and make the maintenance wash and upkeep of the vehicle an easier experience.
+In essence a ceramic coating is a form of paint protection for just about any vehicle including cars, trucks, motorcycles, and boats.
+It is used to protect the paint from the harsh elements and make the maintenance, wash and upkeep of the vehicle an easier experience.

-Why go with a Ceramic?The benefits of a ceramic coating include a number of great advantages:
+Why Use a Ceramic Coating?The benefits of a ceramic coating include a number of great advantages:

 - Far greater durability than a wax or sealant - it should last years on average rather than months.